 The Back Bay area of Newport Beach describes the inland area, which connects the Upper Newport Bay with Newport Harbor.
 If you seek a peaceful retreat with a chance to observe nature without straying too far from the city, then this is the place for you.

-The Upper Newport Bay Nature Preserve and Ecological Reserve spans a thousand acres of marshlands and immense bluffs, and is one the few estuaries left in Southern California.
-It’s the place where fresh and saltwater meets.
+A paved trail runs along the south side of the Upper Newport Bay Nature Preserve and Ecological Reserve.
+With 752-acre acres of marshlands and immense bluffs, this is one of the few estuaries left in Southern California.
+It’s the place where fresh and saltwater meet.

 The Back Bay Bistro at the Newport Dunes Resort offers elegant dining for all ages with a waterfront view.
-They do accept reservations, and some day’s feature live entertainment.
-Try the award-winning seafood chowder.
 Parking is free, and they offer guest slips for boaters.